Medieval Studies Certificate

 Requirements

 Of the five credits: no more than three may originate in the same zone.
-As currently configured, the four zones are East Asia (YC MDVL: East & SE Asia); South Asia (YC MDVL: S & Central Asia); the Near East (YC MDVL: Nr East & N Africa); and Europe (YC MDVL: Eur Russ & N Atlantic).
-Students may search for courses that count toward the Certificate in YCS by using the attributes indicated after the name of the zone.
+As currently configured, the four zones are East and Southeast Asia, South and Central Asia, the Near East and North Africa, and Europe, Russia, and the North Atlantic.
+Students may search for courses that count toward the certificate in YCS by using the attributes indicated below.

 In addition to the course requirements, each student must attend three lectures on medieval topics.
-After each lecture, students should submit a 1–2 page account of the lecture to the Certificate director to be credited for attendance.
-There are typically six Yale lectures in Medieval Studies every academic year, as well as Medieval Lunch talks.
-Notice of the these events can be found on the Medieval Studies website.
+After each lecture, students should submit a 1–2 page account of the lecture to the certificate director or one of the certificate advisors to be credited for attendance.
+There are typically six Yale lectures in Medieval Studies every academic year, as well as weekly Medieval Lunch talks.
+Events in other departments, or outside Yale, may also count toward the lecture requirement.
+Notice of relevant events can be found on the Medieval Studies website and via the email listserv.

 summary of Requirements

-Number of courses 5 course credits dispersed between the four zones (East Asia, South Asia, the Near East, Europe)
+Number of courses 5 course credits dispersed between the four geographic zones

 Distribution of courses up to 3 courses in any one of the four zones